 By John M. de Castro, Ph.D.

-So, improve the mental health of myeloproliferative neoplasm cancer patients with a mindfulness App.
+So, improve psychological health with a mindfulness app.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Rung, A. L., Oral, E., Berghammer, L., & Peters, E. S. (2020).
 Feasibility and Acceptability of a Mobile Mindfulness Meditation Intervention Among Women: Intervention Study.
 JMIR mHealth and uHealth, 8(6), e15943. https://doi.org/10.2196/15943